RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_languages.rst

 VisualScript.

-When working with GDNative, the available types, functions, and properties closely resemble Godot's actual C++ API.
+When working with GDNative, the available types, functions, and properties closely resemble Rebel Engine's actual C++ API.

 Summary
 -------